rust-lang/blog.rust-lang.org/posts/inside-rust/2023-11-09-spec-vision.md

 It is ambitious to provide both prescriptive bounds for current and future Rust versions and descriptive details of the current Rust version.
 We will maximize the value of our efforts by working iteratively and incrementally.
-The specification can have gaps where the prescribed bounds are broader than necessary.
-Subsequent releases of the specification can tighten those prescribed bounds.

 We expect early versions of the spec to focus heavily on delivering the detailed description of the current Rust version.
 Such a specification could be derived heavily from an existing work product, such as the Ferrocene specification, since that explicitly focuses on providing a detailed description of a specific Rust version.
 Feedback on those version-specific descriptions will help us learn how best to craft the prescriptive bounds in the specification.

+Due to our aforementioned focus on the current Rust version, early versions of the specification may have gaps where the prescriptive bounds are more imprecise than necessary.
+For example, prescribing "unsafe Rust code might cause undefined behavior" provides no guidance on how to write well-defined unsafe code.
-The prescriptive bounds can start with useful high-level guarantees (e.g. "safe Rust cannot cause undefined behavior"), and then future versions of the specification can incrementally add more details to the prescriptive bounds (e.g. "unsafe Rust cannot cause undefined behaviour under the following conditions: …"), incrementally gaining more details over time.
+Even with such imprecision, the prescriptive bounds can still provide useful high-level guarantees (e.g. "safe Rust cannot cause undefined behavior").
+Future versions of the specification then add more prescriptive details (e.g. "unsafe Rust code cannot cause undefined behaviour under the following conditions: …") until we reach our desired level of precision.

 ## Scope